 The reductions represent about 20 percent of Motorola Mobility's 20,000 employees, and two-third of the job cuts will take place outside of the U.S. The company said Monday that Motorola Mobility has lost money in 14 of the past 16 quarters.

 Google said the changes are intended to make the unit profitable, but warned that investors should expect the business's revenue to fluctuate over the next few quarters.
+"While lower expenses are likely to lag the immediate negative impact to revenue, Google sees these actions as a key step for Motorola to achieve sustainable profitability," the company said in a filing with the Securities and Exchange Commission.

 The restructuring will cost Google about $275 million in severance costs, which will largely be recognized during the third quarter.
 The company also expects to book an unspecified amount in restructuring charges, mostly in the third quarter.